rse-aunz/rse-aunz.github.io/code_of_conduct.md

 </body>
 </html>.

-If the violation occurs in an online space, reports should be emailed directly to the co-chair of the Council or any other Council member.
+If the violation occurs in an online space, reports should be emailed directly to the co-chair of the Steering Committee.

 The person to whom a report is made is hereafter referred to as "the Contact".